shreythecray/lie-detector/readme.md

 ## Open Source

+- [ ] Fork this repository
+- [ ] Add a link to your version of this project at the end of the readme.md file
+- [ ] Make a pull request to this repository
-Fork this repository and start building on top of this project
+- [ ] Start building on top of the code

 ## Introduction